helidon-io/helidon/docs/se/security/providers.md

             jwt-audience: "http://1.partner-service"
 ```

+### Example

+See the [example][example-2] on GitHub.

-#### How does it work?
+### How does it work?

 JSON Web Token (JWT) provider has support for authentication and outbound security.

 Authentication is based on validating the token (signature, valid before etc.) and on asserting the subject of the JWT subject claim.

-For outbound, we support either token propagation (e.g. the token from request is propagated further) or support for generating a brand new token based on configuration of this provider.
+For outbound, we support either token propagation (e.g. the token from request is propagated further) or support for generating a brand-new token based on configuration of this provider.

 ## Reference